-General Data Protection Regulation (GDPR) became law in the UK exactly one year ago and this article reports on personal observations over a 12-month period.
-One thing that is clear, is that GDPR has created greater awareness of best practices for handling personal data.
-This is precipitated by the fear of financial penalties of up to 4% of annual turnover or 20,000,000 Euros, whichever is higher.
-During this time a significant number of complaints have been made to data protection authorities requesting investigations and some have resulted in financial penalties.
+General Data Protection Regulation (GDPR) became law in the UK exactly one year ago, and this article reports on personal observations over 12 months.
+GDPR has created greater awareness of best practices for handling personal data because of the fear of financial penalties of up to 4% of annual turnover or 20,000,000 Euros, whichever is higher.
+During this time, a significant number of complaints have been made to data protection authorities requesting investigations and some have resulted in financial penalties.

 More information is available at https://ec.europa.eu/commission/priorities/justice-and-fundamental-rights/data-protection/2018-reform-eu-data-protection-rules_en

 For UK readers also visit the website of the UK’s Information Commissioner’s Office:

 - For organisations: https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/